lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-07-Memories_first_exposure.md

 Just about every program they ran was a simple loop and performed essentially a database query, reading successive records from the master file and for some of them, doing a basic action such as printing a letter.
-A more sophisticated programme would involve two nested loops.
+A more sophisticated program would involve two nested loops.
 Databases that could do these tasks were surely available by the 1970s and data processing services powered by mainframes probably could have replaced our entire data processing department.